 I am an art historian, writer, researcher, and biographical zooarchaeologist.
 My work is organised around Franz Marc and images of animals.
 This pursuit has flowed into other avenues of inquiry.
 My next project will take me back to the land of the ice and snow.

 My PhD in Art History and German is from the University of Otago, where I wrote my dissertation, How Franz Marc Returns.
-In addition to my doctoral scholarship I was supported in my doctoral research with a year’s fellowship at the Ludwig-Maximilians-Universität München and by several Erasmus+ grants through the Tier-Mensch-Gesellschaft at Universität Kassel, and by the Centre for Digital Humanities at Universität Trier.
+In addition to my doctoral scholarship I was supported with a fellowship at the Ludwig-Maximilians-Universität München, by several European Commission Mobility Erasmus+ grants through the Tier-Mensch-Gesellschaft at Universität Kassel, and by the Centre for Digital Humanities at Universität Trier.
 I have a master’s degree in Library and Information Science and an MA and BA in Art History from the University of South Florida.